rdkcentral/rdkservices/docs/developerguide/new_plugin_Inprocess.md

     For example, please refer to link [SecurityAgent JSON file](https://github.com/rdkcentral/rdkservices/blob/sprint/23Q1/SecurityAgent/SecurityAgent.json).

-**About Thunder Interfaces** - A thunder interface is `JSONRPC` and `COMRPC` interfaces which provides the communication between the `thunder (WPE Framework)` and `thunder plugins (RDK Services)`.
-If thunder plugin is a out of process plugin, then it's having their own thunder interface which will be saved and maintained in a separate repo [Thunder interfaces](https://github.com/rdkcentral/ThunderInterfaces).

-For example, `PersistentStore` Plugin has their own Thunder interface called `IStore` and located in [https://github.com/rdkcentral/ThunderInterfaces/blob/master/interfaces/IStore.h](https://github.com/rdkcentral/ThunderInterfaces/blob/master/interfaces/IStore.h).

 6. Create a `module.h` header file as metioned below with the required PluginName.
  ```C++